 Another awesome way to preserve tomatoes is by dehydrating them.
 Drying tomatoes greatly condenses them, both in flavor and in size.
 That means dehydrated tomatoes is an awesome space-saving option for those with limited freezer or cabinet space.
 We love to toss sliced tomatoes with fresh herbs and turn them into herb “sun-dried” tomatoes.
 Sun-dried is in quotes because rather than drying them under the actual sun, we rely on a food dehydrator.
 It is too cool and humid here to thoroughly dry tomatoes for safe long-term storage without one.

 Our dehydrated tomatoes stay good for many, many months after drying them.
 They are absolutely divine in pasta, sourdough bread, sauteed veggies, scrambled eggs and more.
 See the instructions on how to make sun-dried tomatoes here, including options to dry them in the oven.
 Finally, you can dry and grind tomatoes (or just the tomato skins) into super-flavorful tomato powder!
-I’ll be back with a tutorial on that soon.

 And that concludes your ultimate crash-course guide on how to grow organic tomatoes.